diivyaa5/emotion-detection-repo/QUICKSTART.md

 - The original Jupyter notebook is preserved in `notebooks/`
 - Models are saved in `models/` directory
-- All commented code has been removed for cleaner production code
 - Code is organized into logical modules for better maintainability

 ## 🤝 Contributing